leomarquine/php-etl/docs/Transformers/JsonEncode.md

 ## Options

 ### Columns
 Columns that will be transformed.
-If `null`, all columns in the process will be transformed.
+If `null`, the transformation is applied to all columns.

 | Type | Default value |
 |----- | ------------- |